 How do you bring your dog back to the US?

-Albania is not on the CDC’s high-risk-for-dog-rabies country list.
-That means a US-vaccinated dog returning from Albania needs only four things: a CDC Dog Import Form receipt (free, completed online), an ISO microchip readable by a universal scanner, a minimum age of 6 months, and a healthy appearance on arrival.
+Albania is not on the CDC’s high-risk-for-dog-rabies list, so a US-vaccinated dog returning from Albania needs only four things: a CDC Dog Import Form receipt (free, completed online), an ISO microchip readable by a universal scanner, a minimum age of 6 months, and a healthy appearance on arrival.
 There is no quarantine.
 There is no titer requirement.

 The CDC Dog Import Form is the part most articles get wrong.
-It became mandatory on August 1, 2024, takes under five minutes at cdc.gov/dogtravel, and the receipt is good for six months and multiple entries from the same low-risk country.
+It is mandatory for every dog entering the US, takes under five minutes at cdc.gov/dogtravel, and the receipt is good for six months and multiple entries from the same low-risk country.
 Save the receipt to your phone and email a backup copy to yourself.
 Customs officers at JFK, IAD, MIA, and ORD ask for it before they ask for anything else.

 What to bring to the US port of entry: